 Pacific Conference of Churches

-The Pacific Conference of Churches is a fellowship of churches which confess the Lord Jesus Christ as God and Savior according to the scriptures and therefore seek to fulfill their common calling to the glory of the one God, Father, Son, and Holy Spirit.
+The Pacific Conference of Churches is a fellowship of churches that confess the Lord Jesus Christ as God and Savior according to the scriptures and therefore seek to fulfill their common calling to the glory of the one God, Father, Son, and Holy Spirit.

 The PCC has 27 member churches and nine member councils of churches in 17 island states and territories.
 The offices are in Suva, Fiji.

-Find out more at the Pacific Conference of Churches
+Find out more at the Pacific Conference of Churches.

 Support this Ministry

 To make a gift for this ministry online or by check use the online donation page.